HimanginiAgrawal/AWS/README.md

 Setup
 ---
-•	Install STS
+•	Install STS <br/>
-•	Download the github repo on local machine
+•	Download the github repo on local machine<br/>
-•	Import the project from download forlder to STS as maven project
+•	Import the project from download forlder to STS as maven project<br/>
-•	Goto src/main/java under S3 services, give your AWS access key and secret key
+•	Goto src/main/java under S3 services, give your AWS access key and secret key<br/>
-•	Configure the project to run on Tomcat 8
+•	Configure the project to run on Tomcat 8<br/>
-•	System should have Java 8 and Tomcat 8
+•	System should have Java 8 and Tomcat 8<br/>
-•	Run the project on server
+•	Run the project on server<br/>
-•	Give below Credentials to use the app- username - ha password - ha
+•	Give below Credentials to use the app-<br/>
+username - ha<br/>
+password - ha<br/>

 NOTE- The application will by default use my S3 bucket, to use your own bucket create the bucket and provide the name in source code under S3 services